 6. It would be nice (but not required) if you pledged to send us a sample of the finished product if the campaign is successful.
 We’re helping to promote your product with our time and effort; knowing in advance that we’ll get a review copy later would be a nice gesture.

 7. We can’t guarantee that we will write up your campaign, even if you do follow these guidelines.
 Sometimes we’re just not interested, or we tried it and didn’t like it.
 And sometimes there’s just not enough time.
 We’re all parents and most of us have day jobs, and writing for GeekDad is something we do on the side.
 Because of the sheer volume of requests we get, we just can’t cover everything.

 8. Finally: if we can’t write about your crowdfunding campaign, consider getting in touch with us when your product is completed and available.
 We still do traditional reviews as well, and maybe we’d love to write up your game/gadget/book once it’s been released.

 These aren’t hard and fast rules, but they’ll make it easier for us to continue writing about your cool projects.
-Send us your pitch at firstname.lastname@example.org, and if it gets our attention, we’ll be in touch.
+Send your pitch to our publisher, Ken Denmead. and if it gets our attention, we’ll be in touch.

 When sending us your pitch, please be sure to include the following:

 - A brief description of what it is